This post may contain affiliate links. Please read my affiliate policy for more information.

 You are allowed to be happy.
 And in love.

 Please don’t downplay or apologize, EVER, for finding love again.

 Widow Wrap Up

 Let’s put a moratorium on the unnecessary apologies.
 I know I need to stop apologizing for things that don’t require an apology.
-You too?